shreeyasharma1804/notes/networking/layer5.md

 - Server key exchange: Sent if algorithms like diffie helman are used which require key sharing
 	- curve name
 	- Public key: $g^amod(n)$ for DHE and $a.G$ for ECDHE
-	- Signature. (server random, client random, dh params) are hashed and signed using the server private key. he lien erifies the signature.
+	- Signature. (server random, client random, dh params) are hashed and signed using the server private key.
+The client verifies the signature.
 The dh params are g,n.
 These params are signed as an authentication that the server sent these params for this session(session random values)
 - Server hello done
 - After this, both the client and the server can calculate the pre-master key.
 - `MasterSecret = PRF(PreMasterSecret, ClientRandom || ServerRandom)`